kerams/docker-exporter/README.md

 ### Overall

-- `docker_containers` - The number of containers that exist.

 - `docker_probe_duration_seconds_bucket` - A histogram of how long it takes to query Docker for the complete data set.

 - `docker_probe_failures_total` - The number of times any individual Docker query failed (because of a timeout or other reasons).